 💰 Why This Works

 All the Basics – We’ve pulled the basics of home budgeting together and left all the fluff out.
 This mini binder is set up for those that are ready to go all in right now without a lot of extras.
-When you master these essentials, check out our 100+ Page Budget Binder.
+When you master these essentials, check out our full 100+ Page Budget Binder.
 It comes with an insane amount of useful tools that will help you achieve your financial goals!

 Free – Who doesn’t love free?
 You will get all of the basics to get you started on your financial journey.